kubernetes/enhancements/keps/sig-api-machinery/5975-declarative-api-definitions/README.md

 ##### Unit tests

-- `k8s.io/apiserver/pkg/registry/rest/strategy/`: unit tests covering all
+- Unit tests for all new framework types and workflows that are introduced.
-  Config fields, Status/Spec detection, generation bumping, field dropping ordering, and validation wrapping.

 ##### Integration tests

-- [x] Subresource field wiping: https://github.com/kubernetes/kubernetes/pull/137689
-- [ ] TODO: Feature gated field dropping
-- [ ] TODO: Generation management
+- All above "Enforcement of Best Practices" tests are implemented

 ##### e2e tests

-Existing e2e coverage for migrated resources validates correctness.
+Not applicable.

 ### Graduation Criteria

 This is an internal refactoring with no user-visible behavior change.
 There are no feature gates and no alpha/beta/stable transitions.
-Milestones are tracked as implementation progress:

-- Strategy DSL package implemented in `k8s.io/apiserver`
-- At least 5 resources migrated
-- All existing tests pass
-- Feature-gate field dropping generator prototype for at least one resource
+Once the new way of defining strategies is implemented and is in use by at least five APIs, we will mark this KEP as implemented.

 ### Upgrade / Downgrade Strategy